-Through our fiscal sponsorship program, the Good Work Institute provides support to Just Transition-aligned initiatives, enabling new ideas to take root quickly and effectively.
+Through our fiscal sponsorship program, the Good Work Institute provides support to Just Transition-aligned initiatives working here in the Mahicantuck / Hudson Valley, enabling new ideas to take root quickly and effectively.

 We see our fiscally-sponsored projects as partners in our mission to build collective power, to reject systems of oppression and extraction, and create regenerative, just, and life-affirming communities.